History of Ningbo: Protestant missionaries

 Rev. George Evans Moule, B. A. was appointed a missionary to China by the Church of England Missionary Society, and arrived at Ningpo with Mrs. Moule in February, 1858.
 He then commenced a mission station at Hang-chow, between which and Ningpo his time had been chiefly divided.
 He wrote Christian publications in the Ningbo dialect.

 According to the "Record of Christian work, Volume 23", Divie Bethune McCartee was a respected and prominent Presbyterian medical missionary at Ningbo.
 The Presbytery of Ningpo held annual meetings.

 The Status of the Presbyterian Mission in Ningbo in 1845 was stated as: "Ningpo: on the Ningpo River, 12 miles from the sea; occupied as a Mission station, 1845– missionary laborers—Rev. John Butler and wife, Miss Abbie P. Ketchum, and Miss Bessie Houston; Rev. Memrt.
 Zia Yingtong, Bao-kwong-hgi, Uoh Cong-eng, Loh-dong-un, Zi-Kyuo-jing, Lu-Cing-veng, Yiang-Ling-tsiao; i0 evangelists, and 8 teachers aud assistants."

 The Presbyterian Synod of China consisted of Canton, Japan, Ningpo, Peking, Shanghai, Shantung.
 Samuel Dodd served as the minister at Ningbo.
 Rev.W.
 A. Russell was the Corresponding Secretary of the Church Missionary Society at Ningbo.

-Republican Era
+Republican era

 During World War II in 1940, Japan bombed Ningbo with fleas carrying the bubonic plague.
-According to Daniel Barenblatt, Prince Tsuneyoshi Takeda received, with Prince Mikasa, a special screening by Shiro Ishii of a film showing imperial planes loading germ bombs for bubonic dissemination over Ningbo in 1940.
+According to Daniel Barenblatt, Prince Tsuneyoshi Takeda received, with Prince Mikasa, a special screening by Shirō Ishii of a film showing imperial planes loading germ bombs for bubonic dissemination over Ningbo in 1940.